astropy/astropy/docs/development/codeguide.rst

   implementation code. ``__init__.py`` can contain docstrings and code for organizing the module layout, however (e.g. ``from submodule import *`` in accord with the guideline above).
-If a module is small enough that it fits in one file, it should simple be a single file, rather than a directory with an ``__init__.py`` file.
+If a module is small enough that it fits in one file, it should simply be a single file, rather than a directory with an ``__init__.py`` file.

 * When ``try...except`` blocks are used to catch exceptions, the ``as``